wandb/docs/docs/guides/registry/configure_registry.md

 ---

 # Configure registry access
-Registries, and the linked artifacts inside of them, belong to an organization.
+A registry, and the linked artifacts inside a registry, belong to an organization.
 This means that teams within an organization can publish and consume artifacts linked to a registry, given the correct access control.

 Organization admins can limit who can access a registry by configuring user-defined roles for that registry.
 User defined roles are useful for fine-grained control on how specific members within an organization can interact with a registry.